Introduction

 Panels

-Panels are overlayed on map window and you can show/hide them with single button click (W for Windreader and G for GPS) or from left sidebar menu.
+Panels are overlaid on map window and you can show/hide them with single button click (W for Windreader and G for GPS) or from left sidebar menu.

 Selected waypoints